 Managing the talent and input of an outsourced team of experts requires a keen mind for organization.
 In addition to the technical aspects of launching a QA process, you also must balance the communication and workflows of both your internal and external teams.

-That is why we have put together a comprehensive QA checklist.
+That is why we have put together a comprehensive software quality assurance checklist.
 The steps outlined below will take you from initial internal planning through to the final stages of test execution and release.

 You should be focused on: